-The Chatham Island penguin is a species of penguin endemic to Chatham’s Island in Pacific Ocean, east of New Zealand.
+The Chatham Island penguin is a species endemic to Chatham’s Island in the Pacific Ocean, east of New Zealand.

-- This penguin became extinct as a result of the arrival of human population (some time between 1867 to 1872).
+- This penguin became extinct as a result of the arrival of the human population (sometime between 1867 to 1872).

 16. Mauritius Blue Pigeon (†Alectroenas nitidissimus)